Spartanburg Regional Healthcare System: History

-The Beginning: 1917 – 1939
+The Beginning: 1917–1939

 Starting with the turn of the twentieth century, the number of hospitals in Spartanburg were beginning to grow.
 In the late 1910s, at least seven other hospitals served the city.

 One of those hospitals was Spartanburg Hospital, Inc., which opened in 1907 thanks in part to the efforts of Dr. Hugh Ratchford Black, known as an early pioneer surgeon in the area who also wrote a definitive history of medicine in the Spartanburg region at the time.

 Dr. Black actively campaigned for and supported the opening of a public hospital in Spartanburg.

 On July 21, 1919, ground was broken for Spartanburg General Hospital, and a newspaper article promised the public that they could look forward to one of the “best arranged and equipped hospitals in the entire South.”

-Dr. Black's Spartanburg Hospital was one of five hospitals that were sold in 1920-1921; the proceeds were used to finance Spartanburg General Hospital.
+Dr. Black's Spartanburg Hospital was one of five hospitals that were sold in 1920–1921; the proceeds were used to finance Spartanburg General Hospital.

 When Spartanburg General Hospital opened on Aug.
-29, 1921, people arrived by motorcars, horse-drawn buggies wagons and trolleys to celebrate the opening.
+29, 1921, people arrived by motorcars, horse-drawn buggies, wagons, and trolleys to celebrate the opening.

 Dr. Black performed the first surgery there – on his son, Paul Black.

-Later on Dr. Hugh R. Black and his sons, Drs.
+Later, Dr. Hugh R. Black and his sons, Drs.
 Samuel Orr Black and Hugh Snoddy Black, would open another hospital in at 1925 East Main Street, Spartanburg.
 That hospital was named for the family matriarch Mary Black.

 The original Mary Black hospital resided at 1925 East Main Street.

 Spartanburg General's early years were devoted to establishing key services.
 The Spartanburg General Hospital School of Nursing graduated its first class in 1922.
 Student nurses and SGH nursing graduates would play important roles in providing patient care for many years.
 The medical laboratory, the dietary department, a volunteer dental clinic, and a social services department were also established in these first few years.

-The 1929 stock market crash resulted in the closure of more than 700 hospitals across the country between 1928 and 1938.
-Spartanburg General remained open.
+The 1929 stock market crash resulted in the closure of more than 700 hospitals across the country between 1928 and 1938, but Spartanburg General remained open.

 Patients worked out their hospital expenses in creative ways.
-Farmers brought chickens, fruit and vegetables as payment on accounts, and their produce and livestock fed the patients.
+Farmers brought chickens, fruit and vegetables as payment on accounts, and their produce and livestock was used to feed the patients.
 Flour and sugar sacks were turned into aprons and towels.
 Staff in the dietary department made soap.

 In spite of the Great Depression, Spartanburg General continued to add services.
 In 1933, W.C.
 Guy, the hospital electrician, helped improvise an electrically heated incubator for premature babies, and the hospital assigned two nurses and a room in which newborns could be isolated, creating the forerunner to today's neonatal intensive care unit (NICU).

 In 1934, Spartanburg General opened the first local cancer clinic.
 It was one of the oldest American College of Surgeons (ACOS) Commission on Cancer-approved cancer programs in the nation.

 By 1938, the hospital treated 198 patients a day, up from the 1926 daily average of 54 patients.